aasapande/melbourne-urban-heat-dashboard/README.md

 **Key finding:** the intuitive hypothesis, that more green cover reduces energy demand, didn't hold.
 Tree density correlates with cooler temperatures (r = −0.49), but commercial land use, not vegetation, is what actually drives energy demand (r = 0.77, p < 0.001).

-## Screenshots

-*(Add 1–3 screenshots or a short GIF of the app here, e.g. the heatmap section and the linked map+scatter section.)*

 ## How to run